alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	echo User-Name=user1,WISPr-Bandwidth-Max-Down=111000000,WISPr-Bandwidth-Max-Up=112000000 | radclient 192.168.5.111:3799 coa secret

-WISPr-Bandwidth-Max-Down and WISPr-Bandwidth-Max-Up attributes set the shaping using bit/s as unit. therouter_ingress_cir and therouter_egress_cir use kbit/s as unit and use traffic directions from a router point of view.
+WISPr-Bandwidth-Max-Down and WISPr-Bandwidth-Max-Up attributes set the shaping using bit/s as a unit. therouter_ingress_cir and therouter_egress_cir use kbit/s as a unit and use traffic directions from a router point of view.

 # 8. NAT configuration